 If your child is eligible, you are an East Dunbartonshire Council resident and you would like to apply for a deferred entry year for your child, we need you to do three things:

 - Enrol your child in your catchment primary school.
 This allows a place to be held in school should you choose to change your mind.
-The online application link for enrolling your child at primary school will open around the middle of December.
+The online application link for enrolling your child at primary school will open around the beginning of November.
 Please note: if your child takes the deferred entry year, you must re-register your child for primary school again in the following year.

 - Inform your current early learning and childcare provider that you are intending to defer your child’s entry into primary school.
 Inform your provider if you are intending for your child to remain at their provision, or if you are intending to move your child to a different provider.
 Please note: if changing provider, this will have implications on the priority of allocation.
 For more information, please see the Early Years Admissions Policy.

-- Complete a Deferred Entry to Primary School - Application form 2023/2024 to let us know you are choosing to defer your child's start at primary school.
-Applications for deferred entry opened at the end of November 2022, and the closing date for applications is the last day in January 2023., and the closing date for applications is the last day in January 2023.
+- Complete a Deferred Entry to Primary School - Application to let us know you are choosing to defer your child's start at primary school.
+Applications for deferred entry opens mid November the year before and the closing date for applications is the last day in January.
 It is important to apply on time, as this allows your child’s nursery place to be included in the early years allocations and admissions process.
 Late applications received after the closing date will not be considered until the allocations process is complete – around May.
 This could mean that your child may not be allocated a place at the nursery of your choice for their deferred entry year.

 Notification of your child’s deferred entry place will take place by mid-March.
 On receipt of this notification, Parents/Carers must either accept the additional year of 1140 hours of funded early learning and childcare and give up their child’s place in Primary 1; or decline the early years place and retain their child’s Primary 1 request.